 Long gone are the days when seeds were thought only as bird food!
 And thank goodness for that, for seeds are a tasty, versatile and extremely nutritious part of any diet, but particularly so for the passionate plant-based eater.

-This wonderful range of nutrient-dense foods provide us with essential proteins (amino acids), healthy fats (in the form of plant oils containing essential and non-essential fatty acids), and even carbohydrates, for long-lasting energy.
+This wonderful range of nutrient-dense foods provides us with essential proteins (amino acids), healthy fats (in the form of plant oils containing essential and non-essential fatty acids), and even carbohydrates, for long-lasting energy.
 Seeds also contain significant amounts of micronutrients such as the minerals calcium, magnesium, iron and zinc, B vitamins, vitamin E, and also beneficial fibres that assist with blood sugar management, and of course, healthy bowel function.

 Here are some of my favourite seeds that I build into any meal or diet…

 These small, flat dark green seeds are called “pepitas”, a South American word, from where they originate.
 Pumpkin seeds belong to the gourd family of vegetables, which include courgettes, squash, cucumber, cantaloupe melon, and of course pumpkins, the “crop” of the seeds!

 Their nutritional profile reveals a food that’s a wonderful source of the minerals magnesium, zinc, manganese and phosphorus.
 Pumpkin seeds are also an excellent source of iron and zinc.
 Just a handful (25g) will provide 2.5mg iron and 1.5mg zinc, which is a significant contribution to our daily requirements for both these essential minerals.
 Both zinc and iron are especially important to immune function, making pumpkin seeds a great choice to stay healthy.